Expdotdotdot/CS2-Observer-Settings/README.md

 # Observer-Settings
-My regular observer settings for consistency
+Regular observer settings that I use for most broadcasts

 ## HLAE is recommended
 https://github.com/advancedfx/advancedfx

-## Faceit Coaches
+## Faceit/ESEA Coaches
 - **This command must be set to 0 --> *spec_usenumberkeys_nobinds 0*** (Included in the config)

 - Use the command --> *spec_player* followed by the player name in "quotations" to spectate the player that is not on 0-9